pokryfka/swift-aws-lambda-template/README.md

 - [Lint](.github/workflows/lint.yml) - validates code formatting using [swiftformat](https://github.com/nicklockwood/SwiftFormat)
 - [Documentation](.github/workflows/documentation.yml) generates documentation using [swift-doc](https://github.com/SwiftDocOrg/swift-doc)

+Note [github-wiki-publish-action](https://github.com/SwiftDocOrg/github-wiki-publish-action) used by [Documentation](.github/workflows/documentation.yml) workflow requires that your repository has the following:

+- A wiki with at least one page in it
+- A secret named `GH_PERSONAL_ACCESS_TOKEN` with a Github personal access token with "repo" authorization

 ## References

 - [Introducing Swift AWS Lambda Runtime](https://swift.org/blog/aws-lambda-runtime) by Tom Dordon